Clorox Co Stock Is Believed To Be Fairly Valued

 It is always important to check the financial strength of a company before buying its stock.
 Investing in companies with poor financial strength have a higher risk of permanent loss.
 Looking at the cash-to-debt ratio and interest coverage is a great way to understand the financial strength of a company.
 Clorox Co has a cash-to-debt ratio of 0.23, which is worse than 67% of the companies in the industry of Consumer Packaged Goods.
 The overall financial strength of Clorox Co is 5 out of 10, which indicates that the financial strength of Clorox Co is fair.
 This is the debt and cash of Clorox Co over the past years:

-Investing in profitable companies carries less risk, especially in companies that have demonstrated consistent profitability over the long term.
-Typically, a company with high profit margins offers better performance potential than a company with low profit margins.
-Clorox Co has been profitable 10 years over the past 10 years.
-During the past 12 months, the company had revenues of $7.5 billion and earnings of $9.55 a share.
-Its operating margin of 20.37% better than 92% of the companies in the industry of Consumer Packaged Goods.
-Overall, GuruFocus ranks Clorox Co's profitability as strong.
+It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
+A company with high profit margins is also typically a safer investment than one with low profit margins.
+Clorox Co has been profitable 10 over the past 10 years.
+Over the past twelve months, the company had a revenue of $7.5 billion and earnings of $9.55 a share.
+Its operating margin is 20.37%, which ranks better than 92% of the companies in the industry of Consumer Packaged Goods.
+Overall, GuruFocus ranks the profitability of Clorox Co at 9 out of 10, which indicates strong profitability.
 This is the revenue and net income of Clorox Co over the past years:

 Growth is probably the most important factor in the valuation of a company.
-GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
-A faster growing company creates more value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth of Clorox Co is 5.1%, which ranks in the middle range of the companies in the industry of Consumer Packaged Goods.
+GuruFocus research has found that growth is closely correlated with the long term performance of a company's stock.
+The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth rate of Clorox Co is 5.1%, which ranks in the middle range of the companies in the industry of Consumer Packaged Goods.
 The 3-year average EBITDA growth rate is 5.5%, which ranks in the middle range of the companies in the industry of Consumer Packaged Goods.